 The power steering, brakes, and semiautomatic transmission compounded these unearthly sensations.
-The steering, for instance, was rack-and-pinion, as on the later Tractions, with a fast ratio and much greater precision than most contemporary rivals’, but the hydraulic assist left no mechanical connection between the steering wheel and the road, so the steering was as finger-light as a big Chrysler’s.
+The steering, for instance, was rack-and-pinion, as on the later Tractions, with a fast ratio and much greater precision than most contemporary rivals’, but the hydraulic assist left no feeling of mechanical connection between the steering wheel and the road, so the steering was as finger-light and cloud-like as a big Chrysler’s.

 Also sui generis was the brake pedal, about which even André Lefèbvre was dubious and which prompted Citroën dealers to offer tutorials to first-time DS buyers.
 The DS eschewed a conventional brake pedal in favor of a peculiar rubber button that resembled nothing so much as the cap of a large wild mushroom.
 The button was effective once mastered, but learning to modulate it without triggering an inadvertent panic stop (and possibly getting yourself rear-ended in the process) took practice.